MicrosoftDocs/fabric-docs/docs/data-engineering/lakehouse-overview.md

 > [!IMPORTANT]
 > [!INCLUDE [product-name](../includes/product-name.md)] is currently in PREVIEW.
 This information relates to a prerelease product that may be substantially modified before it's released.
 Microsoft makes no warranties, expressed or implied, with respect to the information provided here.

-A Lakehouse is a collection of files/folders/tables that represent a database over a data lake used by the Spark engine and SQL engine for big data processing and that includes enhanced capabilities for ACID transactions when using the open-source Delta formatted tables.
+A Lakehouse is a collection of files, folders, and tables that represent a database over a data lake used by the Spark engine and SQL engine for big data processing.
+A Lakehouse includes enhanced capabilities for ACID transactions when using the open-source Delta formatted tables.
 The Lakehouse artifact is hosted within a unique workspace folder in the [!INCLUDE [product-name](../includes/product-name.md)] lake.
 It contains files in various formats (structured and unstructured) organized in folders and subfolder structures.

 ## Lakehouse structure